 7/8" Durapoly XL is rated for 60 psi at 180°

-The 7/8" PEX is a large diameter tubing with the same wall thickness as the commonly used 1/2" PEX.
+The 7/8" PEX is a large diameter tubing, made in America and manufactured by NIBCO, Inc., with the same wall thickness as the commonly used 1/2" PEX.
 It's main advantage over 1/2" PEX lies in the fact that it holds more fluid, and consequently, more heat.
 It has a slightly lower temperature and pressure rating than 1/2" PEX, but it can be spaced as far apart as 16" on center and still heat a room insulated to modern standards (R-19 walls, R-27 ceilings).
 It would take twice as much 1/2" PEX to do the same job.

 That makes 7/8" PEX the first choice for any application where it can be feasibly used.
 It is ideal for joists bays spaced 12", 16", or 24" on center, or virtually any slab on grade installation.
 It is the only cross-linked 7/8" PEX tubing on the market and its bending diameter is less than 20", making it easy to thread through floor joists.
 This flexibility factor makes 7/8" PEX much less prone to kinking than other 7/8" Poly tubing.
 Also, minimum tubing is required to gain maximum heating results.
 That saves money on materials and time.